rhys-j-williams/northgate-retail-web/docs/adr/0014-defer-angular-upgrade-2024.md

 `SPIKE_NOTES.md` first.
 The order of operations that came out of the discussion is Lantern first (it is the only one with an external dependency), then Canopy 4 alongside `business-web`, then flex-layout with visual regression, then the framework itself.

+2024-11 update: deferred again in the Q4 planning session, target moved to Q3 2025.
+Ledgerline cut-over consumed the capacity as expected.
+MOL-4471 remains open.